blakehendo/capitolgains/README.md

 ![CI](https://github.com/blakehendo/capitolgains/actions/workflows/ci.yml/badge.svg)

-Capitol Gains is a portfolio V1 of a paid congressional trade data API.
+Capitol Gains is a x402 congressional trade data API.
 It turns public U.S. Senate trade disclosures into a clean JSON endpoint, with x402 handling per-request payment and Supabase serving a cache-backed API contract.

 The product goal is deliberately small: prove that an AI agent or developer can discover a paid data resource, satisfy an HTTP 402 payment requirement, and receive a stable response without account setup, subscriptions, or API keys.